 How do you become an AAP?

-Learn more about the AAP accreditation process and EPCOR's AAP Prep Program during our FREE informational recording course, So You Think You Want to be an AAP?!
+Learn more about the AAP accreditation process and EPCOR's AAP Prep Program by listening to our FREE informational recording, So You Think You Want to be an AAP?!

 How do you prepare for the AAP Exam?

 EPCOR has designed an intensive preparation curriculum with tools to better prepare you for the AAP exam.
 Our highly successful and interactive AAP Prep Program includes instruction via a combination of webinars, on-demand training, in-person classroom learning, assessment tests and resource materials.
 Learn from instructors who went through the study and testing process themselves.
-Registration for the course typically closes in May.
-For a high-level overview of the AAP Prep Program, download AAP Prep Course General Information PDF using the button below.
+Registration for the program typically closes in May.
+For a high-level overview of the AAP Prep Program, download AAP Prep Program General Information PDF using the button below.